 How did He do it?
-For God so loved the world.
 In the Greek language there are several words for "love," but the one used here is agapao (in the noun form, agape).
 God loved the world.
 He didn't merely have feelings for the world.
-Nor was it sheer sentiment.
-And He didn't just talk about love.
-He loved.
+Nor was it mere compassion and sympathy.
+It was a love that led to action.

 Agape love is a sacrificial love.
 It involves giving.
-It requires selfless, sacrificial action.
-It's concerned with giving, not getting.
-And it costs.
-In this case God gave what was most dear to Him, as we'll soon see.
+It requires selfless, sacrificial activity for the good of the recipient.
+And its activity that costs.
+In this case God put His love on display by giving what was most dear to Him, as we'll soon see.